 There are several other factors that account for your financial planning.
 Check over your initial business plan and cost each step.

 Many people starting a new business fail to take financial planning seriously until they have to.
 Every new business needs a cash flow projection, particularly if you are looking for finance.
 You will have to assess your income and expenditure and be able to present a projected balance sheet.
 You must prove that your business is worth investing in, and that you will be able to repay any business loan offered.
+The latter should be paid specific attention to, for if you were to check this debt collectors directory, you’d know that most moneylenders charge an interest if there is any deferment in the repayment.

 3. Ignoring Market Research